OXID-eSales/developer_documentation/update/preparation-of-8-0-update.rst

 Prerequisites
 -------------

+You will need a (local development) installation of OXID eShop 8.0-alpha.1.
+Please refer to your OXID eShop Docker SDK resp. our SDK recipes.

-Ensure you have installed the :doc:`OXID Update Component <update-component>`.
+Ensure you have installed the :doc:`OXID Update Component <update-component>` into your OXID eShop 8.0-alpha.1.

 Update Configuration Files
 --------------------------

 The configuration system has been updated in OXID eShop 8.
-You need to migrate your existing configuration from `config.inc.php` to the new `.env` and `parameters.yaml` files:
+You need to migrate any existing 7.x configuration from `config.inc.php` to the new `.env` and `parameters.yaml` files.
+In order to achieve this, please copy any config.in.php you'd like to convert into your 8.0-alpha.1 development installation's source path.
+Then run below listed command:

 .. code:: bash

-    bin/oe-console oe:update:config-file
+    vendor/bin/oe-console oe:update:config-file

 This command will: